williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 - Unlike the `statusToken` the `recoveryToken` should be distributed out-of-band to a user such as via email.
 - The lifetime of the `recoveryToken` is managed by the organization's security policy.

+The `recoveryToken` is sent via an out-of-band channel to the end-user's verified email address or SMS phone number and acts as primary authentication for the recovery transaction.

-> The `recoveryToken` is usually sent directly to the end-user via email or SMS.
-Obtaining a `recoveryToken` is a highly privileged operation and should be restricted to trusted web applications.
+> Directly obtaining a `recoveryToken` is a highly privileged operation and should be restricted to trusted web applications.
 Anyone that obtains a `recoveryToken` for a user and knows the answer to a user's recovery question can reset their password or unlock their account.

 #### Session Token

 One-time token issued as `sessionToken` response parameter when an authentication transaction completes with the `SUCCESS` status.

-- The token can be exchanged for a session with the [Session API](sessions.html#create-session) or converted to a [session cookie](/docs/examples/session_cookie.html).
+- The token can be exchanged for a session with the [Session API](sessions.html#create-session-with-session-token) or converted to a [session cookie](/docs/examples/session_cookie.html).
 - The lifetime of the `sessionToken` is the same as the lifetime of a user's session and managed by the organization's security policy.

 ### Factor Result

-The `MFA_CHALLENGE` state can return an additional attribute **factorResult** that provides additional context for the last factor verification attempt.
-The following table shows the possible values for this attribute.
+The `MFA_CHALLENGE` or `RECOVERY_CHALLENGE` state can return an additional property **factorResult** that provides additional context for the last factor verification attempt.

+The following table shows the possible values for this property:

 |------------------------+-------------------------------------------------------------------------------------------------------------------------------------|
 | factorResult           | Description                                                                                                                         |